tsatria03/CookyCraze/docks/readme.txt

 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

-Cooky flipper.
+Cookie flipper.
 Unlocked at rank 20.
-Flip a cooky or a penny to trigger a random event that can boost or reduce your stats.
+Flip a cookie or a penny to trigger a random event that can boost or reduce your stats.

 When you open the flipper, the first thing you see is a type selector.
-Choose cooky to flip a cooky, or penny to flip a penny.
-Flipping is free either way — you get your cooky or penny back once it lands.
+Choose cookie to flip a cookie, or penny to flip a penny.
+Flipping is free either way — you get your cookie or penny back once it lands.
 The flip button updates its label to match whichever type is currently selected.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, and others are negative, so there is an element of risk.